Joan Davis

-Josephine "Joan" Davis (June 29, 1907 – May 22, 1961) was an American comedic actress whose career spanned vaudeville, film, radio, and television.
-Remembered best for the 1950s television comedy I Married Joan, Davis had a successful earlier career as a B-movie actress and a leading star of 1940s radio comedy.
+Josephine Madonna Davis (June 29, 1912 – May 23, 1961) a.k.a.
+"Joan Davis" was an American comedic actress whose career spanned vaudeville, film, radio, and television.
+Remembered best for the 1950s television comedy I Married Joan, Davis had a successful earlier career as a screen actress (notably in the Abbott and Costello comedy Hold That Ghost), and a leading star of 1940s radio comedy.

 Born in Saint Paul, Minnesota, she was the only child of LeRoy Davis and Nina Mae (née Sinks) Davis, who were married in St. Paul on November 23, 1910.
 Davis had been a performer since childhood.
 She appeared with her husband Si Wills in vaudeville.

 Career

 Films

 Davis' first film was a short subject for Educational Pictures titled Way Up Thar (1935), featuring a then-unknown Roy Rogers.
-Educational's distribution company, Twentieth Century-Fox, signed Davis for feature films.
-Tall and lanky, with a comically flat speaking voice, she became known as one of the few female physical clowns of her time.
-Perhaps best known for her co-starring turn with Bud Abbott and Lou Costello in Hold That Ghost (1941), she had a reputation for flawless physical comedy.
+Educational's distributor, Twentieth Century-Fox, signed Davis for feature films.
+Tall and lanky, with a comically flat speaking voice, she became known as one of the few female physical clowns of her time, and developed a reputation for flawless physical comedy.
+She appeared steadily in Fox features for several years (with Alice Faye, Shirley Temple, Jane Withers, The Ritz Brothers, and Sonja Henie, among others), playing supporting roles in major pictures and larger, featured roles in minor ones.

-Her pantomime sequence in Beautiful but Broke (1944) was a slapstick construction-site episode.
-She also featured in Tail Spin (1939) as a supporting actor, for the women's Bendix Air Race circuit.
-She co-starred with Eddie Cantor in Show Business (1944) and If You Knew Susie (1948).
+By the early 1940s Fox was no longer making many comedies, and did not renew her contract.
+She began freelancing, first at Universal Pictures with Abbott and Costello, then Republic, then RKO with Kay Kyser and then Eddie Cantor.
+Columbia signed her to star in a pair of musical comedies with Jane Frazee, and she returned to RKO opposite Jack Haley in 1945 and Cantor in 1948.
+Her last motion picture was the Columbia comedy feature Harem Girl (1952).

 Radio

-Joan Davis entered radio with an August 28, 1941, appearance on The Rudy Vallee Show and became a regular on that show four months later.
+Davis entered radio with an August 28, 1941, appearance on The Rudy Vallee Show and became a regular on that show four months later.
 Davis then began a series of shows that established her as a top star of radio situation comedy throughout the 1940s.
 When Vallee left for the Coast Guard in 1943, Davis and Jack Haley became the co-hosts of the show.
 With a title change to The Sealtest Village Store, Davis was the owner-operator of the store from July 8, 1943, to June 28, 1945 when she left to do Joanie's Tea Room on CBS from September 3, 1945 to June 23, 1947.
 Sponsored by Lever Brothers on behalf of Swan Soap, the premise had Davis running a tea shop in the little community of Smallville.
 The supporting cast featured Verna Felton.
 Harry von Zell was the announcer, and her head writer was Abe Burrows, formerly the head writer (and co-creator) of Duffy's Tavern and eventually a Broadway playwright.